walsworthdrew96/NABA-Internship-Assignments/README.md

 * .NET Framework (To build .NET Framework Apps)
     * Console App
     * WPF
+    * ASP.NET Core Web API (Local)
-* Azure (To deploy and use CI/CD)
+* Azure (To host a remote SQL Database)
 * MS SQL Server (To set up a database, tables, and store records for data persistence)
-* MS SQL Server Compact 4.0 (To set up a database and tables using an older technology)
+* MS SQL Server Compact 4.0 (To set up a database and tables using a compact set of .DLL files)
-* React (For dynamic front end webpage design)
 * EPPlus (For Excel Files)

 ## Console App